EPIC-guide/epic-guide.github.io/_life/money.md

 ## Pay

-The pay for PhD students is set at the federal level subject to the approval of the ETH council.
+The pay for all PhD students is set at the federal level subject to the approval of the ETH council.
-As of 2024, it is 54,550 CHF/year for the first year, and increases by 1,000 CHF/year in each of the 2nd, 3rd, and 4th years
+As of 2026, it is 55,225 CHF/year for the first year, and increases by 1,000 CHF/year in each of the 2nd, 3rd, and 4th years
 ([source](https://www.epfl.ch/campus/services/human-resources/en/basic-starting-salary-of-doctoral-assistants-and-postdocs/)).

 The main unusual factor is the "13th salary" system: you receive 1/13th of your annual salary every month, not 1/12th, and the last 1/13th is given to you partly in November and partly in December.